Top 5 Dry White Bordeaux Wines for British Cheeses

 For Stinking Bishop and other washed-rind cheeses

-This bone-dry white may look ordinary, but it hits the tasting sweet spot when paired with the pear and herbal notes of a rich Stinking Bishop.
+This dry white may look ordinary, but it hits the tasting sweet spot when paired with the pear and herbal notes of a rich Stinking Bishop.
 Light and unoaked, the wine compliments the creamy tones of washed-rind cheeses beautifully.

 For Applewood and other smoked cheeses